-Okay, this seems like an easy question, right?
-After all, disposable gloves are basically sold by what they are made of: Latex, Nitrile or Vinyl.
-But I want to address specific information about exactly what these Latex, Nitrile, Vinyl and PVC materials are.
+Okay, so the answer seems more than a little obvious, right?
+After all, disposable gloves are categorized and sold by what they are made of: Latex, Nitrile, hybrid, poly or Vinyl.
+But I want to address specific information about exactly where these 5 materials come from.

-Latex is basically natural rubber.
-The minor differences between pure natural rubber and latex have to do with chemical compounds added to the liquid rubber sap as it is processed.
-These chemicals enhance the ability of natural rubber to maintain "solid surface tension" while being stretched (so holes don't appear in the stretched glove) and also enhance the natural rubber's resistance to ultraviolet radiation (sunlight).
+Latex gloves are often referred to as rubber gloves because they're made partly from natural rubber.
+The minor differences between pure natural rubber and latex have to do with chemical compounds added to the liquid rubber tree sap as it's processed.
+These chemicals enhance the ability of natural rubber to maintain solid surface tension while being stretched.
+This basically means that chemicals are added so that the gloves can stretch without causing holes.
+It also enhances the natural rubber's resistance to ultraviolet radiation (sunlight).
 In addition, of course, the latex is almost always given a tint with special dyes while it is still in liquid state.

 These chemical additives are generally non-allergenic.
 The common allergy that some people develop to latex products is an allergy to the natural rubber proteins.
-Those who develop an allergy to latex most often switch to nitrile or vinyl gloves.
+Those who develop an allergy to latex will typically see their hands get dry, red and in some cases get sores when they use latex gloves.
+Because of this the majority of those with allergies completely switch to nitrile or vinyl gloves.

-Nitrile is a co-polymer of butadiene and acrylo-nitrile.
-The nitrile that is used in gloves has a relatively high acrylo content, making it a material that is extremely resistant to petroleum-based oils and hydrocarbon fuels.
+Our Nitrile gloves are our most popular gloves because of their versatility and comfort.
+Nitrile is short for nitrile butadiene rubber.
+Sometimes nitrile is referred to as "NBR latex" because of its stretchy similarities to rubber latex.
+Don't let the nickname fool you though, nitrile gloves is 100% latex-free - so those with latex allergies can safely use nitrile gloves.
+Nitrile is a synthetic material that is a co-polymer of butadiene and acrylonitrile.
+The nitrile that is used in gloves has a relatively high acrylo content, which makes it a material that is extremely resistant to petroleum-based oils and hydrocarbon fuels.
 Acrylonitrile is produced in volume by a process called ammoxidation that uses the oxidation of propylene in the presence of ammonia and a catalyst - the catalyst can vary the properties of the final product.

-Nitrile compounds used to be referred to as "synthetic rubber", but this terminology is now avoided by those inside the industry because the term "Synthetic" now is used to refer to Vinyl or PVC.
+Nitrile compounds used to be referred to as "synthetic rubber", but this terminology is now avoided by those inside the industry because the term "Synthetic" is now widely used to refer to Vinyl or PVC.